-Mona Hatoum’s poetic and political oeuvre is realized in a varied and often unconventional range of media, including installation, sculpture, video, photography and works on paper.
-Mona Hatoum was born in Beirut in 1952, but her family is of Palestinian origin.
-In 1975, while on a visit to Great Britain, war broke out in Lebanon and she was forced to stay in London.
+The poetic and political oeuvre of Mona Hatoum is presented in a varied and often unconventional set of media, which include installation art, sculpture, video, photography and works on paper.
+Mona Hatoum was born in Beirut in 1952 in a family of Palestinian origin.
+In 1975, during a visit to Great Britain, the Lebanese Civil War erupted and she was forced to stay in London.